St Bernard’s Advice – How to Run a Catholic Apostolate

 Check it out:

-Insight from Fr Alphonsus Rodriquez's spiritual classic, The Practice of Christian & Spiritual Perfection
+Insight from Fr Alphonsus Rodriguez's spiritual classic, The Practice of Christian & Spiritual Perfection

 Here’s a curveball for you: Are a vow of poverty and fundraising compatible?